ibm-cloud-docs/EventStreams/eventstreams145.md

 {: codeblock}

-and then once applications migrated to the private endpoints, one can issue the following to turn off the public endpoints -
+Next, once applications migrated to the private endpoints, you can issue the following to turn off the public endpoints:
 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private
 ```
 {: codeblock}

-To change the IP whitelist use the following command -
+To change the IP allowlist, use the following command:

 ```
 ibmcloud resource service-instance-update <instance-name> --service-endpoints private -p '{"private_ip_whitelist":["CIDR1","CIDR2"]}'